USS Baltimore (C-3): Design

 Baltimore was built to plans purchased from Armstrong, a British manufacturer, which were similar to an unsuccessful Armstrong bid for the Spanish cruiser Reina Regente.
 Unlike the preceding Charleston, these plans included a modern triple expansion engine designed by Humphrys, Tennant & Co.
 Baltimore's initial cost for hull and machinery was $1,546,172.13.

 Baltimore was armed with four 8 in/35 caliber Mark 4 guns in sponsons on either side of the bow and stern, and six 6 in/30 caliber Mark 3 guns in sponsons along the sides.
 Secondary armament was four 6-pounder (57 mm) guns, two 3-pounder (47 mm) Hotchkiss revolving cannon, two 1-pounder (37 mm) Hotchkiss revolving cannon, and two .45 caliber (11.4 mm) Gatling guns.
 Four 14-inch (356 mm) torpedo tubes were included in the design but never mounted.

 Baltimore had 4.5 in gun shields and a 3 in thick armored conning tower.
 The armored deck was up to 4 in on its sloped sides and 2.5 in elsewhere.

 The as-built engineering plant included four coal-fired cylindrical boilers producing steam for two horizontal triple expansion engines totaling 10750 ihp for a designed speed of 19 kn, although 20 kn was achieved on trials.
 Baltimore was among the first US Navy ships with the more powerful and efficient triple expansion engines.
 Unlike some contemporary designs, no sails were fitted.
 Baltimore carried 400 tons of coal for a range of 3838 nmi at 10 kn; this could be increased to 850 tons for 8155 nmi.

+Baltimore also was a testbed for a new kind of stockless anchor designed by Herbert O. Dunn.
+The anchor showed itself in the best sight and was later adopted as the US Navy standard.